vivektheds/Titanic-Survival-Analysis-Tableau-Story/Titanic Tableau Story.md

 ## Summary:

-With Titanic dataset I analyzed passengers' survival chances by creating visualization Story and different graphs in

-Tableau.Moreover, I have investigated factors (Gender, Passenger class and Age) which made people more likely to survive

-using Bar graph, stacked bars, Pie charts and bubble charts.
+With titanic dataset I analyzed passengers' survival chances by creating visualization Story and different graphs in tableau.Moreover, I have investigated factors (Gender, Passenger class and Age) which made people more likely to survive using Bar graph, stacked bars, Pie charts and bubble charts.
-I can conclude that class & sex was major factor which made people more likely to survive,and being a female with upper

-class had best chance of survival.
+I can conclude that class & sex was major factor which made people more likely to survive,and being a female with upper class had best chance of survival.

 ## Design: